-• 4 credits in English Language Arts - major concentration in composition, reading for information and literature; must pass the 10th grade FSA ELA or have a concordant score on a standardized test (ACT, SAT);
+- 4 credits in English Language Arts major concentration in composition, reading for information and literature; must pass the 10th grade FSA State ELA assessment or have a concordant score on a standardized test (ACT, SAT); - 4 credits in math two of which must be Algebra 1 (must pass EOC and have exam count as 30% of course grade) and geometry (must participate in EOC with results counting for 30% of final grade in course); two credits may be substituted with allowable industry certification that lead to college credit. - 3 credits in science one of which must be biology (must participate in EOC with results counting for 30% of final grade in course); two of the 3 credits must have lab components; one (1) credit may be substituted with allowable industry certification that leads to college credit, biology excluded; one (1) credit may be substituted with an identified rigorous computer science course with a related industry certification, biology excluded;. - 3 credits in social science 1 credit in U.S. History (must participate in EOC with results counting for 30% of final grade in course); 1 credit in World History; /2 credit in Economics with Financial Literacy; /2 credit in American Government;

-- 4 credits in Mmath two of which must be Algebra 1 (must pass EOC and have exam count as 30% of course grade) and Geometry (must participate in EOC with results counting for 30% of final grade in course); two credits may be substituted with allowable industry certification that lead to college credit. - 3 credits in Sscience one of which must be Bbiology (must participate in EOC with results counting for 30% of final grade in course); Ttwo of the 3 credits must have lab components; One (1) credit may be substituted with allowable industry certification that leads to college credit, Bbiology excluded; One (1) credit may be substituted with an identified rigorous computer science course with a related industry certification, Bbiology excluded;. - 3 credits in Ssocial Sscience 1 credit in U.S. History (must participate in EOC with results counting for 30% of final grade in course); 1 credit in World History; 1⁄2 credit in Economics with Financial Literacy; 1⁄2 credit in American Government; - 1 credit in Ffine and Pperforming Aarts, Sspeech and Ddebate, or a specified Ppractical Aarts course; - 1 credit in Pphysical Eeducation (includes integration of health) - 8 credits in electives elective courses are selected by the student in order to pursue a complete educational program and to meet eligibility requirements.
+- 1 credit in fine and performing arts, speech and debate, or a specified practical arts course; - 1 credit in physical education (includes integration of health) - 8 credits in electives elective courses are selected by the student in order to pursue a complete educational program and to meet eligibility requirements.
 Some students will be required to take certain electives based on assessment scores; - 1 course from the above list must be an online course.
 This can be either a 1⁄2 or 1 credit course.
 The online course requirement may not apply to a student who has an IEP which indicates that an online course would be inappropriate, OR to a student who is enrolled in a Florida high school and has less than 1 academic year remaining; - 24 credits may be earned through equivalent, applied, or integrated or career education courses, including work-related internships; - The student must have a cumulative GPA of 2.0 or higher on a 4.0 scale.